Follow Us

 • Music should be performed with piano accompaniment, arranged by you.
 You may also decide to perform one of the many flute alone solos in our repertoire.

-• All competitors will receive detailed comments from our adjudicators: Junior and Senior Competition Adjudicators are: Amelia Lukas and Gail Gillespie.
+• All competitors will receive detailed comments from our adjudicators: Junior and Senior Competition Adjudicators are: Zach Galatis, Alison Baker and Sophia Tegart.

-• Those who place 1st, 2nd or 3rd in their division will be announced at the start of the 1:15 Business Meeting on Flute Fair Day.
+• Those who place 1st, 2nd or 3rd in their division will be announced at the start of the 1:15 Business Meeting on Flute Fair Day (exact time subject to change).
 Please plan on attending that brief session and enjoying the rest of flute fair as you wish that day.
 Those who place who do not attend the Business Meeting announcements will be notified by email following the event and posted to this webpage.
-Also, they all other participants will receive their feedback and certificates via mail within two weeks of the event.
+Also, they and all other participants will receive their feedback and certificates via mail within two weeks of the event.

 • Prize details and application procedures below.